gypsydave5/gypsydave5.github.io/_posts/2015-10-08-three-virtues-of-a-junior-dev.md

 everyone else seems to understand, with a new library coming along every two minutes and a host of computer science concepts you've never heard of getting bandied about by your colleagues.
-Coding has its own culture and cant (in the sense of a [secreat language]) that you'll be desperate to get inside of, if only so that you can get the jokes on [xkcd].
+Coding has its own culture and cant (in the sense of a [secret language]) that you'll be desperate to get inside of, if only so that you can get the jokes on [xkcd].
 And it's scary.